CleverRaven/Cataclysm-DDA/doc/JSON_INFO.md

 "warmth" : 10,        //  (Optional, default = 0) How much warmth clothing provides
 "environmental_protection" : 0,  //  (Optional, default = 0) How much environmental protection it affords
 "encumbrance" : 0,    // Base encumbrance (unfitted value)
+"max_encumbrance" : 0,    // When a character is completely full of volume, the encumbrance of a non-rigid storage container will be set to this.
+Otherwise it'll be between the encumbrance and max_encumbrance following the equation: encumbrance + (max_encumbrance - encumbrance) * character volume.
 "weight_capacity_bonus": "20 kg",    // (Optional, default = 0) Bonus to weight carrying capacity, can be negative.
 Strings must be used - "5000 g" or "5 kg"
 "weight_capacity_modifier": 1.5, // (Optional, default = 1) Factor modifying base weight carrying capacity.
 "coverage" : 80,      // What percentage of body part